 How People Discovered CBD & Its Medicinal Importance Over the Years?

-Although it has only boomed in popularity recently, the use of cannabis and CBD for medicinal purposes has long been recognized in history and several cultures worldwide.
+Although it has only boomed in popularity recently, the use of cannabis and CBD for medicinal purposes has long been recognized in history and in several cultures worldwide.

 While some evidence shows that its medical use has been prevalent throughout history, even dating back to ancient China, it wasn’t until the year 1940 when it was officially recognized as separate from the other cannabinoids.